onap/dcaegen2-platform-plugins/cdap/README.md

        config_key: "mydrconfigkey"
 ```

-Data router subscription is not supported because there is an impedance mistmatch between DR and CDAP.
+Data router subscription is not supported because there is an impedance mismatch between DR and CDAP.
 CDAP streams expect a POST but DR outputs a PUT.
 Some future platform capability needs to fill this hole; either something like the AF team's DR Sub or DMD.